-The VRI-Zone (VRI-Z) Control option uses mapping software and hardware to divide the irrigation machine sprinklers and the field into sprinkler zones that relate to the sectors on a sprinkler map.
-Each sprinkler zone has an ID number associated with a VRI tower box valve that controls one or more sprinklers.
-There can be up to 30 sprinkler banks, this is not a sector.
+The VRI-Zone (VRI-Z) Control option uses mapping software and hardware to divide the irrigation machine sprinklers and the field into sectors/sprinkler zones that relate to the sectors on a sprinkler map.
+Each sector/sprinkler zone has an ID number associated with a VRI tower box valve that controls one or more sprinklers.
+There can be up to 30 sectors/sprinkler zones.

-Each VRI tower box can support up to 30 sprinkler banks.
-Each VRI tower box PLC modem card has an ID number.
+Each VRI tower box can support up to two sectors/ sprinkler zones.
+Each VRI tower box OEM (Original Equipment Manufacturer) PLC modem card has an ID number.
 There can be up to 15 VRI tower boxes.

-When the control panel safety circuit is complete, the PLC Modem Card (OPMC) in each VRI tower box powers up and begins receiving information from the control panel.
-As the machine runs, each sprinkler bank is pulsed on and off based on its cycle time and Percent On setting (duty cycle).
+When the control panel safety circuit is complete, the OEM PLC Modem Card (OPMC) in each VRI tower box powers up and begins receiving information from the control panel.
+As the machine runs, each sector/sprinkler zone is pulsed on and off based on its cycle time and Percent On setting (duty cycle).

-At periodic intervals, the control panel uses the sprinkler map along with the current encoder position, GPS coordinates, or run time to determine the Percent On for each sprinkler bank.
-It then sends a set sprinkler messages with the current Percent On for each sprinkler bank along with the current cycle time to the OPMC boards.
+At periodic intervals, the control panel uses the sprinkler map along with the current encoder position, GPS coordinates, or run time to determine the Percent On for each sector/sprinkler zone.
+It then sends a set sprinkler messages with the current Percent On for each sector/sprinkler zone along with the current cycle time to the OPMC boards.
+Set sprinkler messages are sent out at least once every minute without GPS, or once every two minutes with GPS.